microsoft/vscode-docs/blogs/2018/03/21/bing-settings-search.md

 ![beautify](./Beautify.gif)

-## Testing
+If you have a similar problem and don't have a search team that builds you a custom service as the Bing team did for us, we still have good news for you.
+You can get started with [Bing's Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/).
+They provide a bunch of services that will help you add some intelligence into your own apps.
+For example:
+- [Bing Spell Check API](https://azure.microsoft.com/en-us/services/cognitive-services/spell-check/)
+- [Language Understanding (LUIS)](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/)
+- [Bing Web Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/)
+- [Bing Custom Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-custom-search/)

+## A Note about testing

 While developing this system, we needed a way to quantitatively evaluate the results.
 We decided to build a test system based on the concept of [Normalized Discounted Cumulative Gain, or NDCG](https://en.wikipedia.org/wiki/Discounted_cumulative_gain).
 Without getting too far into the weeds, this is a way to grade the results from a search engine, given a query, a set of results, and scores for those results.
 We wrote quite a few test cases by hand, but realized that we needed an automated way to generate test cases for all settings, including new settings as they would be added, and settings in extensions.
 So we wrote a tool that can generate test cases automatically for any setting.
 It uses words from the setting name and description, and runs them through different transformers that simulate users choosing alternate words, making typos, or searching using natural language patterns.
 We also generated test cases for settings from some popular extensions.

 We run the full test suite every 6 hours, and it can update itself automatically so that it's always testing settings from the latest build.
 The test suite assures us that the system is running properly, and gives us confidence that when we make changes on the backend, we are not hurting the result quality.

-## Future Work
+## What's Next

 There are several ways that we can continue to improve the system.
 For example, we are also setting up an automated feedback loop based on user behavior.
 If many people search for similar queries, then pick the same result, we know that result is probably a good one and should be ranked higher.

 Currently the service is only indexing in English, but we'd like to index the translated setting descriptions and support searching in non-English languages.
 There is also some configuration metadata that isn't currently indexed, like possible values for the `"workbench.colorCustomizations"` setting.
 And taking search a little further, we would like to show results for extensions that aren't currently installed.
 If you search `"debug python"`, and don't have strong matches for local settings, then we would like to lead you towards an extension that can help you debug Python code.
 We have also thought about other applications for this technology within VS Code.
 Maybe the command palette could be powered by a similar service.

-## Bing's Cognitive Services

-[Is this actually Azure Cognitive Services?
-Also first link goes to web search API, not a general page]

-[Needs to imply that these were the services used to build our system, but are not a complete solution for developing what we have]

-If you don't have a search team to build you a custom service, you can get started with [Bing's Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/).
-They provide a bunch of services that will help you add some intelligence into your own apps.
-For example:
-- [Bing Spell Check API](https://azure.microsoft.com/en-us/services/cognitive-services/spell-check/)
-- [Language Understanding (LUIS)](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/)
-- [Bing Web Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/)
-- [Bing Custom Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-custom-search/)

-## Intelligent settings search

-So now it should be much easier to find settings.
+## We need your Feedback

+It is easier now to find settings thanks to our friends in the Bing team!
 Please go try it out, and file issues on Github if you don't see the results that you expect.
 In fact, if you're using [VS Code Insiders](https://code.visualstudio.com/insiders/) you will even see a button that will invoke our new issue reporter to make it easier for you to file an issue that includes all the details we need.

 Happy Coding!